calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

         * Heart surgeon calming explaining the breach and asking for the next tool
 * Be mindful of cyclic negativity.
 Don't _whinge_
     * Identify problems - collate/suggest solutions - take action points
+    * Be part of the solution - not the problem
 * Identify the *spirit* of conversations/actions
     * Are you colleagues being offensive? or are they expressing frustration?